LakshinG/Comp-590-Final/README.md

 Integer val = ch.take(); // blocks if empty
 ```

 If you go the multiplexing route to simulate select, you completely lose the strict directional flow that makes Go channels safe.
-You also have to strip away type-safety to allow different kinds of messages into the single queue, which defeats the purpose of typed channels.
+You also have to strip away type safety to allow different kinds of messages into the single queue, which defeats the purpose of typed channels.

 **What cannot be represented well:** You simply cannot accurately represent Go's rules for simultaneous readiness in a select block.
-When multiple channels are ready at the same time, Go's runtime explicitly handles fair, pseudo-random selection among them.
-Implementing this kind of fair-choice algorithmic guarantee in user-space Java requires incredibly complex, custom locking mechanisms that tank performance and ruin the simplicity of the CSP model.
+When multiple channels are ready at the same time, Go's runtime explicitly handles fair, pseudo random selection among them.
+Implementing this kind of fair choice algorithmic guarantee in user space Java requires incredibly complex, custom locking mechanisms that tank performance and ruin the simplicity of the CSP model.

 #### 3. Actor Model (Erlang-style) in Go
 **What maps naturally:** Goroutines are fantastic for this because they act perfectly as lightweight, isolated processes.
 They mirror the low memory footprint of Erlang processes, and you can spin up thousands of them without a problem.
 If you strictly use Go channels in a unidirectional way, they do a great job passing messages asynchronously between these isolated actors.
 Go's runtime scheduler is also highly optimized for handling tons of blocking goroutines at once